smudge/decks/railsconf-2022/slides.md

 </div>

 <!--
 There we go.
-So this was the environment 2.0.
+So this was the Demo environment 2.0.

 An isolated app, centered around personas, utilizing a long-lived database, and deployed continuously.